 And like other cabbages, bok choy can be enjoyed raw.
-It's particularly delicious in salads, and is excellent for making slaw, finely chopped, and combined with some shredded raw carrot and sliced scallions and tossed in a light vinaigrette.
+It's particularly delicious in salads, and is excellent for making slaw, finely chopped, combined with some shredded raw carrot and sliced scallions, and tossed in a light vinaigrette.

 What Does It Taste Like